mohragk/mulitpong/README.md

 ## Disclaimer
 This project was made as a personal challenge to investigate multiplayer gaming.
+This is *not* production quality code and should be used as such.